March 1. Kazinform's timeline of major events

 EVENTS

-1999 – The Otan Republican Party is founded in the Republic of Kazakhstan at the initiative of First President-Elbasy Nursultan Nazarbayev.
-On December 22, 2006 at the extraordinary 10th Congress it is renamed as the Nur Otan People’s Democratic Party.
-On October 18, 2013, the party is renamed into the Nur Otan Party.
+1999 – The Otan Republican Party is founded in Kazakhstan at the initiative of President Nursultan Nazarbayev.
+On December 22, 2006 at the extraordinary X congress it was renamed as Nur Otan People’s Democratic Part.
+On October 18, 2013, the party was renamed as Nur Otan Party.

 2005 – The Kazakh language faculty opens for the first time at the South Korean University of Foreign Studies.

-2010 – The Kazakh Yurt organization, established by a Polish diplomat, ex-Ambassador of Poland to Kazakhstan, Chair of the Polish NGO My Kazakhstan Vladyslav Sokolovski, begins its work in Warsaw.
+2010 – The Kazakh Yurt organization, founded by Polish diplomat, ex-ambassador of Poland to Kazakhstan, chair of the Polish NGO My Kazakhstan Vladyslav Sokolovski, starts its work in Warsaw.

-2012 – The Al Farabi Kazakh National University jointly with the UN Information Office hold for the first time the UN Almaty International Model, a global student project.
-It brings together 100 students from Almaty-based HEIs and 15 students from Tajikistan, South Korea, Iran, Pakistan, Afghanistan, India, and Turkmenistan.
+2012 – The Al Farabi Kazakh National University jointly with the UN Information Office hold for the first time the Almaty International Model United Nations.

-2017 – New TV channel Discovery Showcase HD is launched in Kazakhstan jointly by Discovery Networks CEEMEA together with Kazteleradio JSC.